beatrizbsperes/PLUS_softwaredev_2025_beatrizbsperes/A4_modules_functions_imports/README.md

 # Sentinel-2 Image Segmentation and Land Cover Classification unsing NDVI

 A Python module and Jupyter Notebook workflow for object-based image analysis (OBIA) of Sentinel-2 satellite imagery.
-This toolkit provides tools for segmentation, NDVI computation and land cover classification of vegetation, water bodies, and other surfaces.
+This toolkit provides tools for segmentation, NDVI computation and land cover classification of vegetation, water bodies and other surfaces.

 ## Overview